Kim@BirthingDays.com | 541-733-4002

 Finding a Comfortable Position

 Sometimes the hardest part of breastfeeding is finding the RIGHT position for you and your baby.
-Some babies like the cross body hold, and some like the football hold, while others like the There are a quite a few positions you can choose from.
+Some babies like the cross-body hold, and some like the football hold, while others like the There are quite a few positions you can choose from.